mjBuilds/matic-docs/docs/contribute/orientation.md

 * 6b891bc new: add utf-8 encoding declaration !minor
 ```

-For more info please refer to [What Are Some Good Ways to Manage a Changelog Using Git?](https://stackoverflow.com/questions/3523534/good-ways-to-manage-a-changelog-using-git/23047890#23047890)
+For more info, please refer to [What Are Some Good Ways to Manage a Changelog Using Git?](https://stackoverflow.com/questions/3523534/good-ways-to-manage-a-changelog-using-git/23047890#23047890)

-For more details, see [https://chris.beams.io/posts/git-commit/](https://chris.beams.io/posts/git-commit/)
+For more details, see [How to Write a Git Commit Message?](https://chris.beams.io/posts/git-commit/)